 Customer feedback and contact programmes are two ways of increasing communication with your customers.
-They can represent great opportunities to listen to your customers and to let them know more about what you can offer.
+They can represent great opportunities to listen to your customers.
+It can also give you the chance to let them know more about what you can offer.

 Customer feedback programmes

 Customer feedback can provide you with detailed information about how your business is perceived.
 It's a chance for customers to:

 It's also an opportunity for you to listen to what they say and act upon it.

 Feedback is can be gathered using the following methods: